-4. Adobe Color CC
+4. Adobe Color Wheel

-Link: Adobe Color CC
+Link: Adobe Color Wheel

-Adobe Color CC, although not the most visually appealing of interfaces, offers a more professional toolset for colour mixing.
+Adobe Color Wheel, although not the most visually appealing of interfaces, offers a more professional toolset for colour mixing.
 If you know your analogous colours from your compound, complementary and triad colours, then this is the tool for you.
-Plus, if you're lover of other Adobe CC apps such as Illustrator, Photoshop, Brackets.io (Adobe's secret open-source code editor) and Adobe XD, you'll find that they seamlessly and awesomely integrate with Adobe Color CC.
+Plus, if you're lover of other Adobe apps such as Illustrator, Photoshop, Brackets.io (Adobe's secret open-source code editor) and Adobe XD, you'll find that they seamlessly and awesomely integrate with Adobe Color CC.

-Cool feature: community-made colour schemes.
+Pros: community-made colour schemes.

 Colordot is for those that really know their colours, or can identify the colour they're looking for when they see it.
-With every move of the mouse, a new colour is displayed on the screen along with its hex code (most colour scheme apps let you change this default setting if you're using RGBA though).
+With every move of the mouse, a new colour is displayed on the screen, along with its hex code (most colour scheme apps let you change this default setting if you're using RGBA though).
 Think: a huge interactive colour picker where you have full control!
 When you click (to select the colour), the screen is then split in half, displaying your chosen colour on one side and a new colour picker on the other side.
 Rinse and repeat until you have all of your colours, or select similar colours to compare them!

-Bonus: Color Contrast Analyser
+Importance of Color Contrast

 Something that you must think about when choosing colour schemes colours is how well they contrast with the other colours you're using, most notably how the text contrasts with the background.
-Well-contrasted text will boost the legibility and readability, and the ultimately the accessibility of the layout.
+Well-contrasted text will boost the legibility and readability, and ultimately the accessibility of the layout.

 Are there any missing from this list that are aiding the colour choosing process in new, exiting and better ways?
 Let us know!